Klaus Steinbach

-Klaus Steinbach (born 14 December 1953 in Kleve, North Rhine-Westphalia) is a former World Record holding and Olympic freestyle swimmer from Germany.
+Klaus Steinbach (born 14 December 1953 in Kleve, North Rhine-Westphalia) is a former world record holder and Olympic freestyle swimmer from Germany.
 He swam for Germany at the 1972 and 1976 Olympics.

-At the '72 Games, he was a member of West Germany's silver medal winning 4×200 m freestyle relay.
-At the '76 Games, he was part of West Germany's bronze medal winning 4×100 m medley relay.
-He also has a one individual bronze medal and six relay medals from the World Aquatics Championships between 1973 and 1978.
+At the 1972 Games, he was a member of West Germany's silver medal–winning 4×200 m freestyle relay.
+At the 1976 Games, he was part of West Germany's bronze medal–winning 4×100 m medley relay.
+He also has one individual bronze medal and six relay medals from the World Aquatics Championships between 1973 and 1978.

 Steinbach was the first man under 50 seconds on 100 m freestyle in a short course meters pool.

 He also served as Germany's Chef de Mission for the 2004 and 2006 Olympics.